ivanakse-lit/trust-no-code-audit/AI_SECURITY_AUDIT_PROMPT.md

 - All experts may consult the Examples and Tracking Checklist for pattern anchoring.

 Objective:
-- Perform a read-only, offline static security audit of this repository: B:\Dev\te-aho-o-te-kahu-cancer\MVP
+- Perform a read-only, offline static security audit of this repository: {{RepositoryPath}}
 - Do not execute any code, do not install dependencies, do not modify files.
 - Explicitly prioritize threat discovery:
   - Identify and escalate active malicious logic (e.g., RCE/backdoors, obfuscated remote code loading, dynamic execution).